Program: East Asian Lang & Lit: Japanese (PhD)

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

 Other: 1.
 Within each individual course, the course instructor interprets evidence of student learning.
 2. Within each program, the student's advisor and committee monitor student progress through the program and achievement of its objectives.
-3. Also, the graduate faculty in each program rank orders graduate students annually for tuition waiver eligibility based on their overall level of academic achievement.
-Applicants for graduate assistantships are evaluated in a similar way.
-4. The Literature faculty experimented with using a set of rubrics to evaluate completed Ph.D. dissertations.
+3. The graduate faculty in each program rank orders graduate students annually for tuition waiver eligibility based on their overall level of academic achievement.
+Applications for graduate assistantships are evaluated in a similar way.
+4. The Literature faculty experimented with using a set of rubrics to evaluate completed PhD dissertations.

 Summarize the actual results.

 We will make specific assessment results available to the AO upon request.

 Also, the 2012 EALL exit survey summary report will be available from the department/college upon request.

 12) State how the program used the results or plans to use the results.
 Please be specific.

 Both the Japanese Linguistics and Japanese Literature sections meet regularly to discuss and rank student performance.